Flower Meanings for the Perfect Bouquet

 Pink Parfait Bouquet

-White or purple accents are lovely for a little twist on the classic pinks and reds of Valentine’s Day.
+White or purple accents are lovely for a little twist on the classic pinks and reds.

-Valentine’s Day, and romance in general, has always been associated with deep reds and rosy pinks.
-However, there are many other colors and varieties of bouquets bestow a beautiful message in a bouquet or arrangement.
-Often, flower color meanings are just as important as the actual blossom you choose as color can set a mood or express how you feel.
+Love and romance have always been associated with deep reds and rosy pinks.
+However, there are many other colors and varieties of bouquets that bestow a beautiful message in a bouquet or arrangement.
+Often, flower color meanings are just as important as the actual blossom you choose, as color can set a mood or express how you feel.
 Sending a colorful bouquet in less traditional colors is a great way to put a twist on a classic and send an even more impressive message!

 Lovely Lavender